bhattlab/scg_tools/README.md

 ## Intro

+Please note that everything described here is described more comprehensively elsewhere!
+Always read the docs.
+Sacrifices in accuracy and thoroughness are made in the interest of basic conceptual scaffolding.

 ### The cluster

 A compute cluster consists of one or more login nodes and many worker nodes.
 In order to use a cluster, you establish a connection from your computer (e.g. `ssh johndoe@login.scg.stanford.edu`) through which you interact with a login node.
 From there, you can see the cluster's filesystem and submit jobs for execution by worker nodes.
 This can be done by the `ssub` and `inter` wrappers in the scg_tools repository, for submitted and interactive jobs, respectively.
 The tools themselves will explain the options available when invoked with `-h`.
 Anything more computationally taxing than filesystem navigation and the like should not be done on the login node.